ProcessingHub enables bulk processing in FinDock, from bulk collection runs to bank statement parsing.

 At this point you can also define other settings related to ProcessingHub.

-- Set the Multiple Installment Handling to one of the provided settings, or if you are unsure, choose Manual Review.
+- Set the Multiple Installment Handling logic.
+If you are unsure, leave the default as is.

-- Set the Overpaid Installment Handling and Overpaid Installment Handling options as need, or if you are unsure, leave the defaults.
+- Set the Overpaid Installment Handling and Overpaid Installment Handling options as needed.
+If you are unsure, leave the defaults as is.

 - Select an option for where to add links to generated files.
-Keep in mind how this impacts file accessability.
+Keep in mind how this impacts file accessibility.
 The options are:

 - Chatter Group